Ricardosgeral/relier/README.md

 # Software (running in the *Raspberry Pi*)

 ## Installation
-These instructions should be carried out after a fresh installation of raspbian image (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
-It was tested with [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).
+These instructions should be carried out after a fresh installation of *Raspbian* image (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+In this project I've used [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).
+The generality of the code was done in *Python 3.5*.
+A few scripts were written in *Bash*.

 **NOTE:** If no monitor is available (headless *Raspberry Pi*), you have to do the following 4 simple steps to enable *SSH* in first boot.
 So, right after installing the raspbian image in the  Micro SD card:
 1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).